15 'hard to get' toys to snag now, according to a shopping expert (and mom)

 Yahoo Life has received compensation to create this article and receives commission from purchases made via links on this page.
 Pricing and availability are subject to change.

 To help you get started, I've plucked a few treasures for you, using Walmart's 2021 Top Rated by Kids Toy List and my own experience as a mom and a former teacher.
-Half of these are already on sale — and it's not even Black Friday yet.
+Half of these are included in Walmart's Black Friday sale.

 To be clear, what kids really want is a new toy (not clothes, sorry).
 But which toy you choose should be informed by how the child plays.
 That's the way to really hit a home run.